cyscale/cyscale.com/src/pages/blog/2021-08-17-what-is-a-cspm-and-why-should-you-consider-using-one.md

 Some [CSPM tools](https://cyscale.com/products/cloud-security-posture-management) may be limited to only one cloud provider, others can be used to detect misconfigurations in a multi-cloud environment, but they all share a purpose: to examine your cloud infrastructure and compare it against a set of best practices, policies and known security risks, in order to help you improve your compliance with certain regulations, as well as your cloud security posture.

 By now we should all be aware of the Shared Responsibility Model practiced by the cloud providers.
 According to these rules, the customer is entirely responsible for his security configuration.
-The cloud provider’s responsibility is the data center's security only.
+The cloud provider's responsibility is the data center's security only.

 Once you understand that the security offered by cloud providers is insufficient against cloud threats, you might want to look for more efficient tools to secure your cloud assets.